-Note that loading datalogs is time-consuming.
-It is suggested to leave the # of LOGS at 25 until it is shown that the start date selected is suitable.
+Note that loading datalogs at the standard Load Rate is time-consuming.
+It is suggested to leave QUANTITY at 25 until it is shown that the start date selected contains data and that any relevant alarm has been located in time.